chaoyuefei/starter-hugo-academic/content/lavie/Captain/index.md

 ---
 title: The Journey of a College Football Team Captain
 summary: “You have to fight to reach your dream.
-You have to sacrifice and work hard for it.” – Lionel Messi 🐐
+You have to sacrifice and work hard for it.” by Lionel Messi 🐐
 tags:
   - football
 date: "2023-07-29T00:00:00Z"